AquanJSW/close_up/README.md

-# Classify MASTCAM's images of MSL based on vertical shooting angle
+# Classify MSL's images of MASTCAM based on vertical shooting angle